slowernews/wisdom-tldr/chapters/0_intro.md

 > *"If someone says can’t, that shows you what to do."
 -- John Cage [1912]*

-> *"You’re under no obligation to be the same person you were five minutes ago." (...)
-"Waking up to who you are requires letting go of who you imagine yourself to be."
--- Alan Watts [1915]*

-> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."
--- Maya Angelou [1928]*

 > *"There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume."
 -- Warren Buffett [1930]*

-> *"We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment."
--- Jim Rohn [1930]*

-> *"I have already lost touch with a couple of people I used to be."
--- Joan Didion [1934]*

 > *"The thing the sixties did was to show us the possibilities and the responsibility that we all had.
 It wasn’t the answer.
 It just gave us a glimpse of the possibility."
 -- John Lennon [1940]*